Slate Roof Cost

 Another low-costing choice is concrete slate roofing, costing £18 to £25 per square metre.

 These slates comprise cement, sand, water and oxide.
-However, like fibre cement slates, concrete slates need plenty of maintenance and should be repainted every several years, but they can last for around 50 years or more if looked after properly.
+However, one thing with concrete slates is that they may periodically require maintenance work, such as reapplying surface treatment but if looked after properly they can last for around 50 years or more.

 Pros